reald/anytone-flash-tools/at878uv_memory.md

 57 | 01043070 | 10 | 00000000 00000000 00000000 00000000 | b5 06 || .... .... .... .... || ................ ||

    - RN - Roaming channel member: 1 byte each, id of included roaming channel in this zone.
 (0x00 -> 1 ...
 0xf9 -> 250)
-          TBD: How many channels can be inserted in a zone?
+          TBD: How many channels can be inserted in a roaming zone?
+64?
    - NA - Name: ASCII, max 16 byte, unused characters are 0x00.
 ```